Uniti Group Inc Annual Shareholders Meeting Transcript

 Operator

-Good morning and welcome to the Uniti Group Annual Meeting of Stockholders.

-I would now like to turn the conference over to Kenny Gunderman.
-Please go ahead.
+Good morning, and welcome to Uniti Group's 2021 Meeting of Stockholders.
+I would like to introduce the first speaker, President and CEO, Kenny Gunderman.

 Kenneth A. Gunderman - Uniti Group Inc. - President, CEO & Director

 Thank you, and good morning.
 I'm Kenny Gunderman, President and CEO of Uniti Group.
-On behalf of the company's Board of Directors and management, I'd like to welcome you to the 2020 Annual Meeting of Stockholders.
-I will act as Chairman of the Annual Meeting.
+On behalf of the company's Board of Directors and Management, I'd like to welcome you to the 2021 Annual Meeting of Stockholders.
+I'll act as Chairman of the Annual Meeting.

 I now call the meeting to order and ask Daniel Heard, our Corporate Secretary, to record the minutes.
-We will address the business of this meeting in accordance with the agenda set out in the proxy statement.
-The voting polls were closed on April 2, 2020.
-Please note that we will close the polls momentarily, so if you have not voted, you should do so now via the annual meeting web portal.
+We'll address the business of this meeting in accordance with the agenda set out in the proxy statement.
+The voting polls were opened on April 1, 2021.
+Please note that we will close the polls momentarily.
+So if you've not voted, you should do so now via the annual meeting web portal.
 Stockholders who have previously voted and do not wish to change their vote are not required to take further action.

 Uniti Group Inc Annual Shareholders Meeting Transcript